Hogmanay: Major celebrations

 A Viking longship is burnt during Edinburgh's annual Hogmanay celebrations (though Edinburgh has no historical connection with those Norse who invaded Scotland).

-As in much of the world, the largest Scottish cities – Glasgow, Edinburgh and Aberdeen – hold all-night celebrations, as do Stirling and Inverness.
+As in much of the world, major Scottish cities including Glasgow, Edinburgh, Stirling, Inverness and Aberdeen hold all-night celebrations.
 The Edinburgh Hogmanay celebrations are among the largest in the world.
 Celebrations in Edinburgh in 1996–97 were recognised by the Guinness Book of Records as the world's largest New Years party, with approximately 400,000 people in attendance.
 Numbers were then restricted due to safety concerns.

 In 2003-4, most organised events were cancelled at short notice due to very high winds.
 The Stonehaven Fireballs went ahead as planned, however, with 6,000 people braving the stormy weather to watch 42 fireball swingers process along the High Street.
 Similarly, the 2006–07 celebrations in Edinburgh, Glasgow, and Stirling were all cancelled on the day, again due to high winds and heavy rain.
 The Aberdeen celebration, however, went ahead and was opened by pop music group Wet Wet Wet.

 Many Hogmanay festivities were cancelled in 2020–21 and 2021–22 due to the COVID-19 pandemic in Scotland.

 The Edinburgh event was also cancelled in 2024-25 due to high winds.